neu-vi/SMooDi/README.md

 bash test.sh
 ```

 Tips:
+1. In `config_cmld_humanml3d.yaml`, set `guidance_mode: v2 or v4` for evaluation.
-1. Make sure to set `is_test: True` during evaluation.
+2. Make sure to set `is_test: True` during evaluation.
-2. In `config_cmld_humanml3d.yaml`, setting `is_guidance: True` means that classifier-based style guidance will be used during evaluation.
+3. In `config_cmld_humanml3d.yaml`, set `is_guidance: True` means that classifier-based style guidance will be used during evaluation.
 If `is_guidance: False`, evaluation will take nearly 50 minutes, whereas it will take 4 hours if `is_guidance: True` on an A5000 GPU.

 ## Acknowledgments